 Experienced Injury Attorney Dedicated to Serving the Naples Area

 There are few things that are more disruptive to your life than a car crash, a slip and fall, or an incident at your workplace.
 Having practiced for over 20 years, injury lawyer Adam Baron knows how people in Naples and elsewhere in South Florida may be affected by an accident.
 Our team of dedicated legal professionals can investigate the details of your situation, advise you on whether you may have a claim, and advocate tenaciously for you in settlement negotiations or the courtroom.
-We have offices in Broward and Miami-Dade Counties as well as in the Naples/Fort Myers area.
+Our Coral Springs work accident lawyers have offices in Broward and Miami-Dade Counties as well as in the Naples/Fort Myers area.

 Pursuing Damages through a Negligence Claim

 A personal injury lawsuit typically unfolds as a negligence action.
 In general, the legal principle of negligence requires each of us to act with the same ordinary care and skill that a reasonably prudent person would use in a similar situation.
 This is also sometimes referred to as the standard of care.

 How the standard of care is defined in a particular case may vary depending on the type of behavior involved.
 In operating a motor vehicle, for example, the proper level of precaution requires a driver to obey all traffic laws and take relevant weather and road conditions into account.
 Falling short in one of these areas may result in liability, since it likely would constitute a breach of the duty of care.